 Sam Santosh founded the startup, MedGenome, in 2013.
 It works at providing personalised genetic tests and medicines.
 It has its working genres scattered for a range of ailments, such as cancer, neurological ailments and diabetes.
 The largest next-gen sequencing lab in entire southeast Asia, MedGenome has its headquarter located in the USA as well as in India.

-One of the oldest startups from the list, Bharat Biotech was founded in the year 1996.
+Bharat Biotech was founded in the year 1996.
 The Hyderabad based company was founded by an well known Indian scientist, Krishna Ella.
 In India, it is the very first pharmaceutical startup that has successfully developed a generic drug.

 The Bangalore based startup, GANIT Labs, has been founded in the year 2010 by Dr Vinay Panda and Dr Vijaya Chandru.
 The abbreviation GANIT Labs stands for Genomics Application and Information Technology Labs.
-As per the latest report my Zoominfo, the company has reached $3.8 million by 2019.
+As per the latest report on Zoominfo, the company has reached $3.8 million by 2019.

 The primary aims of the company are to study genomes that are related to oral cancer.
 It also helps in mapping their respective genes.
 This company has been involved in manufacturing analytical equipment that will effectively analyse and manage genome data on a large scale.
 It is mainly from the genome sequencing of disease tissues such as cancer.

 K. Chandrasekhar, the founder of Forus health, created the startup in 2010.
 The basic mantras of the company are being claimed as ‘Innovate’, ‘Implement’ and ‘Impact’.
 The company works to eliminate preventable blindness through an Ophthalmology device, which includes an intelligent pre-screening technique.